Louisiana Congressman-elect Luke Letlow dies from COVID-19

 Letlow is one of more than 7,000 people in Louisiana who have died from COVID-19 since March, according to data from the state health department.

-Other Louisiana officials who have contracted the virus since the pandemic began include U.S. Sen. Bill Cassidy, Lt.
+Other Louisiana officials who have contracted the virus since the pandemic began include Cassidy, Lt.
 Gov. Billy Nungesser, Attorney General Jeff Landry, Treasurer John Schroder, U.S. Rep. Mike Johnson and U.S. Rep. Cedric Richmond.

-Cassidy, a Republican and doctor who tested positive for the virus earlier this year and has since recovered, posted in a Twitter video: “It just, just, just, just brings home COVID can kill.
-For most folks it doesn’t, but it truly can.
-So, as you remember Luke, his widow, his children in your prayers, remember as well to be careful with COVID.”

 Letlow is survived by his wife, Julia Barnhill Letlow, and two children.